[?] Subscribe To This Site

 Today, the Kuan Yin Shrine is in the care of a local Chinese family living in the area.
 In Thai, the goddess of mercy is known as Jao Mae Kuan Im.

-Kuan Yin, an ancient Chinese goddess, embodies the virtues of love, kindness, compassion and forgiveness, a legend that goes back to 300 BC.
+Kuan Yin, an ancient Chinese goddess, embodies the virtues of love, kindness, compassion and forgiveness, a legend that goes back almost 3,000 years.

-The youngest daughter of a Chinese king, she was blessed with virtue and spurned her corrupted father’s greed for wealth and power.
+She was Miao Shan youngest daughter of a Chinese king, who was blessed with virtue and spurned her corrupted father’s greed for wealth and power.
 When she rejected his order for an arranged marriage, he drove her out of their home.

 To get there, please see the Kuan Yin Shrine map below